Deploy an information protection solution with Microsoft Purview

 Your information protection strategy is driven by your business needs.
 Many organizations must comply with regulations, laws, and business practices.
 Additionally, organizations need to protect proprietary information, such as data for specific projects.

-Microsoft Purview Information Protection (formerly Microsoft Information Protection) provides a framework, process, and capabilities you can use to accomplish your specific business objectives.
+Microsoft Purview Information Protection (formerly Microsoft Information Protection) provides a framework, process, and capabilities you can use to protect sensitive data across clouds, apps, and devices.

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.